50 years of consistency and reliability.

 PSR-311 is a high alumina refractory that is used mainly in tableware production where the presence of zirconia causes excessive seeding after refractory replacement.

 PSR-993 is the bonded alternative to fused-cast α-β alumina.
 Developed for use as the glass contact material for distributors and forehearths PSR-993 exhibits equivalent corrosion resistance to fused-cast alpha-beta alumina and is commonly used for long life spout bowl applications.
 Its lower thermal shock resistance make it generally unsuitable for other feeder expendable applications.

 PSR-SM62 is an andalusite based composition sintered at high temperature to facilitate the development of mullite and was specially developed for forehearth superstructure applications.
 In the feeder its excellent thermal shock properties also make it the ideal refractory material for spout cover blocks and spout burner blocks.

-At the forefront of modern gob feeder technology is the Metering Spout System, a special design of feeder expendable refractory parts developed by that brings new levels of sophistication to the gob forming operation.
-As a licensee of Emhart PSR have complete access to all the metering spout refractory designs, including the high tonnage 585 feeder.
+At the forefront of modern gob feeder technology is the Metering Spout System; a special design of feeder expendable refractory parts bringing new levels of sophistication to the gob forming operation.
+The metering spout system has the following unique features:

 Gaskets are also available as a sealing ring between the orifice ring and the spout.
-Manufactured from bio-soluble grade fibres PSR gaskets are available in a range of diameters and thicknesses and are a clean and efficient alternative to the use of the traditional orifice luting cement.
+Manufactured from bio-soluble grade fibres PSR gaskets are available in a range of diameters and thicknesses and are a clean, efficient alternative to the use of the traditional orifice luting cement.